alan-turing-institute/data-safe-haven/processes/provider-overview.md

 The Dataset Provider will designate an individual representative to liaise with the research institution.
 That individual will certify that the Dataset Provider is authorised  to share the dataset with the research institute.

-The web management interface will be used to manage any transitions of this responsibility between personnel at the Dataset Provider.

-Dataset Provider Representatives must be given accounts within the research institute's system to monitor the use to which their datasets are put and the process of data classification, ingress, reclassification and egress.

 There may be additional people at the Data Provider who will have input in discussions around data sharing and data classification.
 It is the duty of the Dataset Provider Representative to manage this set of stakeholders at the Dataset Provider.

 ### Research Manager

-A designated staff member in the research institution who is responsible for creation and monitoring of projects and environments.
+A designated staff member in the Turing who is responsible for creation and monitoring of projects and environments.
 This should be a member of professional staff with oversight for data handling in one or more research domains.

 ### System Manager

-Members of staff responsible for configuration and maintenance of the secure research environment.
+Members of Turing staff responsible for configuration and maintenance of the secure research environment.

 Environment Tiers
 -----------------

-Our recommendation for secure information processing tiers is not new: they correspond to UK government classifications\cite{classifications}, and reconcile these to the definitions of personal data, whether or not 'special category', under the GDPR, and relate these to common activities in the research community.
+Our approach for secure information processing tiers is not new: they correspond to UK government classifications, and reconcile these to the definitions of personal data, whether or not 'special category', under the GDPR, and relate these to common activities in the research community.

-In this paper, by `sensitive datasets' we mean datasets with confidentiality restrictions and/or which are subject to data protection law (DPL).
+In this paper, by 'sensitive datasets' we mean datasets with confidentiality restrictions and/or which are subject to data protection law (DPL).

 We emphasise that these are based on considering the sensitivity of all information handled in the project, including information generated by combining or processing input datasets.
 In every case, the categorisation does not depend only on the input datasets, but on combining information with other information or generated results.

 Derived information may be of higher security tier than the information in the input datasets.
 (For example, information on the identities of those who are suspected to possess an undiagnosed neurological condition on the basis of analysis of public social media data.)
-Where a project team believes this will be the case, the datasets should be transferred to the higher tier of secure environment \emph{before} the project commences.
+Where a project team believes this will be the case, the datasets should be transferred to the higher tier of secure environment before the project commences.

 If it becomes apparent during the project that intended analysis will produce this effect then the datasets should be transferred to the relevant higher security tier environment before that analysis is carried out.

-In the below, ``personal data'' follows the GDPR definition: information linked to living individuals.
+In the below, "personal data" follows the GDPR definition: information linked to living individuals.
 It excludes information about individuals who are dead.

 ### Tier 0

 Tier zero environments are used to handle publicly available, open information, where all generated and combined information is also suitable for open handling.
-[Flowchart spuriously has 'for use in research']

 Tier 0 applies where information processed, combined or generated does not include personal data.